Using a custom DCTL to find middle gray – and adjusting accordingly

 - Premium Members: Scroll down to Additional Downloads for this DCTL.

-- Kodak Film Exposure Chart DCTL – This is the DCTL I developed (and demonstrated in this Insight).
-You can download it for free at the low, low cost of your email address.
+- Everyone else: Kodak Film Exposure Chart DCTL – If you’re not a Premium member, the DCTL I developed (and demonstrated in this Insight) can be downloaded on my website – for the low, low cost of your email address.

 Questions or Comments?
 Scroll down and say so.